-All incoming Honors freshmen will live in Hughes Hall with other students who have chosen academically rigorous challenges, including the Frederick Douglass Distinguished Scholars, and the Community-Based Research Scholars, among others.
+All incoming Honors freshmen will live in halls with other students who have chosen academically rigorous challenges, including the Frederick Douglass Distinguished Scholars, and the Community-Based Research Scholars, among others.

 The resident assistants (RAs) are also members of one of these programs and provide these living-learning communities with special programming such as faculty lectures, debates and trivia nights.
 Participation in a living-learning community is a great way for an Honors student to connect with spirited, ambitious, and studious individuals dedicated to academics and a rich social life.
 Placement is through AU's Housing and Dining Programs.

 The halls are also home to the Office for Honors and Scholars Programs, and so the staff, tea, and event flyers add another layer of warmth and support for students in Hughes.

 Other amenities include the classroom.
-Here students participate in Honors colloquia and other topics courses.
+Here students participate in other topics courses.
 If you live the halls and take one of those courses, you'll have the easiest commute on campus.